Johannes-Andersen/partall/README.md

 _Limitations and Exceptions_

-If a rule is subject to the list of limitations described below, then it won’t be added to the main filters.
+If a rule is subject to the list of limitations described below, it will not be added to the main filters.

-- Ads injected by malware or malicious extensions is not in the scope of this filter list.
+- Ads injected by malware or malicious extensions are not in the scope of this filter list.
-- Websites’ own ads should not be added to the ad list, but instead to the annoyances list.
-However, they should not be unblocked if it may cause third-party ads to reappear.
+- Websites' own ads should not be added to the ad list, but to the annoyances list.
+However, they should not be unblocked if doing so may cause third-party ads to reappear.
-- Anti-adblock scripts will be blocked only if they limit or affect the functionality of a website.
+- Anti-adblock scripts will be blocked if they limit or affect the functionality of a website.
 Otherwise, they will be added to the annoyances list.

 #### **Tracking**

-- This filter will block all trackers that collect user personal, behavior or device data.
+- This filter will block all trackers that collect user personal, behaviour or device data.
-- This includes trackers that claim to only collect anonymous data.
+- This includes trackers that claim only to collect anonymous data.

 #### **Annoyances**

 - This filter list should block all elements that are considered annoying.
-- Examples include; anti-adblock, cookie notices, third-party widgets, in-page pop-ups, email subscription forms, banners with special offers, and aggressively placed social media widgets.
+- Examples include anti-adblock, cookie notices, third-party widgets, in-page pop-ups, email subscription forms, banners with special offers, and aggressively placed social media widgets.

 ## Contributing